 The Story of Our Relationship Agreements

-June 5, 2023 by savannah & jonbo
+June 5, 2023 by savannah & jonboas told by each of us.

 How They Came to Be

-Sav: The conversation originally started with saying I love you” to each other.
+Sav: The conversation originally started with saying “I love you” to each other.
 We were in bed and the words had been on my tongue for days and I just really wanted to say it because it was the most true thing I could say.
 I didn’t need Jon to say it back to me because love progresses at its own pace and the last thing I want is for either of us to move from a sense of obligation.

 So I tell him I love him, but to be frank there was a part of me that felt it fall a little flat.
 He beautifully said it back, which was lovely, but I was left with this feeling that something was missing.
 Not missing in the connection, but missing in the clarity of the word love.

 Love has as many connotations as there are love songs and people who’ve loved.
 Each filled with lifetimes of stories associated with this ocean-encompassing word.
-To say I love you” felt vague to me when I wanted to be extremely clear with Jon about what I was feeling, what this meant to me, how I was committing to live now that he had entered my life.
+To say “I love you” felt vague to me when I wanted to be extremely clear with Jon about what I was feeling, what this meant to me, how I was committing to live now that he had entered my life.

-I brought all of these thoughts to him and this kickstarted many conversations about what we individually mean when we say I love you.”
+I brought all of these thoughts to him and this kickstarted many conversations about what we individually mean when we say “I love you.”
 On hikes, in bed, while making dinner, over text we’d organically weave our experiences (past and present) into what it meant to each of us to love.
-The conversation then evolved into what does it mean to be in a relationship to you?” and what does it mean to me to call you my boyfriend/girlfriend?”
+The conversation then evolved into “what does it mean to be in a relationship to you?” and “what does it mean to me to call you my boyfriend/girlfriend?”

 Here’s what I love about this practice:

-1. We got clear about what it meant to be in a relationship before we started calling each other girlfriend/boyfriend.
+- We got clear about what it meant to be in a relationship before we started calling each other girlfriend/boyfriend.
 The traditional way to do this sort of ritual is to create vows before you marry someone.
 It felt so much more beautiful to see our relationship as a real ass commitment at the onset.
 We had to dive deep into what it meant to each of us be boyfriend/girlfriend/in a partnership/la la la.

 There are so many connotations to these words.
 So many positive and negative examples and stories we shared with each other that revealed the kind of relationship we both wanted.
 It was meaningful to us to talk about relationships in our pasts (romantic, professional, familial) where we’d been hurt and what we would have wanted instead.
 This clarity was really important and let my system feel a deep sense of trust that this was the real deal.

-1. I love that these agreements feel both inherent to who we both are yet also somewhat aspirational.
+I love that these agreements feel both inherent to who we both are yet also somewhat aspirational.
 They were based on how we both were naturally showing up to with each other.
 As months of being together and now living together have passed, I can really say that we’re living these agreements day in and day out.
 We sometimes refer back to the agreements.
 Keeping them alive is important.
 They live on our fridge and I’ll read em and gently recommit to them sometimes while waiting for my tea to steep.

-2. The agreements are about the day to day, present moment.
+The agreements are about the day to day, present moment.
 Not about some projected forever and always.
-I hear these overly bullish and flowery wedding vows like till death do us part” and I respect the intent, but I want some real-ass commitments that can guide us in the hard moments of life.
+I hear these overly bullish and flowery wedding vows like “till death do us part” and I respect the intent, but I want some real-ass commitments that can guide us in the hard moments of life.
 Relationship agreements can serve as a beacon calling you back to who you know you really are.

-3. This whole journey of writing agreements ends with a beautiful ritual!
+This whole journey of writing agreements ends with a beautiful ritual!
 More on this later.

-Jon: I think it started with us trying to define the word love”.
+Jon: I think it started with us trying to define the word “love”.
 It’s a tricky one: there are countless movies, books, and songs about it.
 And there are many great definitions out there.
 But what does it mean to us, in this relationship, at this moment?

-It also stemmed from talking about the labels girlfriend” and boyfriend” - what do these mean to each of us?
+It also stemmed from talking about the labels “girlfriend” and “boyfriend” - what do these mean to each of us?
 What do we want them to mean?
 We wanted to be sure the connotations and expectations bundled with these words by society were being accepted consciously and intentionally, rather than each of us trying to fit to the common cultural definition of these words.

 So much of life is defined by liability-swapping opaque legalese and fuzzy social norms.
 It’s freeing and clarifying to be able to communicate the essence of this beautiful relationship we are engaging in; to have statements that we both can agree to try and live up to.

-And it is try”.
+And it is “try”.
 It’s not a binding contract of checklist items to hold over the other person, pointing to every failure.
 Instead, it is a list of intentions and promises and aspirations, chosen to describe the way we want to show up for each other and ourselves in this relationship.
 And this list is in a very real way already being actualized: these are a snapshot of what we’re experiencing, not of what we want to experience.

 There is grace in there for when we mess up.
 Because we’re not perfect and cannot expect the other to be.
 And part of the agreement itself acknowledges we have space to work towards these things.